Revolutions of 1917–1923: Iraq

+The Iraqi Revolt began in Baghdad in the summer of 1920 with mass demonstrations by Iraqis, including protests by embittered officers from the old Ottoman Army, against the British who published the new land ownership and the burial taxes at Najaf.
+The revolt gained momentum when it spread to the largely tribal Shia regions of the middle and lower Euphrates.
+Sheikh Mehdi Al-Khalissi was a prominent Shia leader of the revolt.
+Using heavy artillery and aerial bombardment, the uprising was suppressed by the British.

+Sunni and Shia religious communities cooperated during the revolution as well as tribal communities, the urban masses, and many Iraqi officers in Syria.
+The objectives of the revolution were independence from British rule and the creation of an Arab government.
+The revolt achieved some initial success, but by the end of October 1920, the British had suppressed the revolt, although elements of it dragged on until 1922.
+Although the British won militarily, the Iraqis achieved a political victory.
+Greater autonomy was given to Iraq, with Faisal I of Iraq installed as King of Iraq.
+Also, the British Mandate for Mesopotamia was cancelled.

 Turkey

 Following the surrender of the Ottoman Empire in the Armistice of Mudros and the subsequent Treaty of Sèvres, resistance to both the Ottoman Sultanate and foreign occupying forces ramped up through the formation of the Kuva-yi Milliye, irregular militias that fought against the French in what became the Southern Front of the war.
 Following the occupation of Izmir by Greek forces, the Grand National Assembly (GNA) was formed as a counter-government led by Mustafa Kemal Atatürk.
 The GNA continued to fight against occupying forces, especially the Greeks who marched further into Anatolia, but halted their advance at the Battle of the Sakarya.
 This was followed by the start of the Great Offensive which pushed the invading Greek forces out of Anatolia.

 The aftermath of the war of independence saw the abolition of the Ottoman sultanate, ending 623 years of Ottoman rule and the sovereignty of the Grand National Assembly over Turkey.
-On October 29th, 1923, a Republic was declared in Turkey with Ataturk as its president, who introduced Atatürk's reforms.
+On October 29, 1923, a Republic was declared in Turkey with Atatürk as its president, who introduced Atatürk's reforms.
 These were a series of reforms and policies that completely overhauled Turkish society, economy, and government.